recc-tech/tech/checklists/foh-video-setup.md

 ## Checks

 - [ ] Check that all slides have the correct look (lyrics, scripture, message notes).
+- [ ] Check that all slides look good on the projector and on NDI.
 - [ ] Check that the walk-in slides have their "Go to Next Timer" set to five seconds and that the last one loops back to the beginning.
 - [ ] Check that the MC announcement slides do _not_ have a "Go to Next Timer."
 - [ ] Once the rehearsal is done, play each video to make sure the sound is working.